 Providing updates regarding the infant's hearing status to the Nebraska Early Hearing Detection and Intervention Program Department of Health and Human Services.

-Providing on-going monitoring and surveillance of ALL children, especially those with risk factors for late-onset and early childhood hearing lossJCIH2007-Risk Factors.
+Providing on-going monitoring and surveillance of ALL children, especially those with risk factors for late-onset and progressive hearing lossJCIH2007-Risk Factors.
 If the child has any risk factors for late onset or progressive hearing loss, those risk factors need to be reported to NE-EHDI using the Risk Factor Reporting Form.

 How is the Hearing Screening Performed

 The two screening technologies currently available are Auditory Brainstem Response (ABR) and Otoacoustic Emissions (OAE).

 ABR is an electrophysical measure of the auditory nervous system's response to sound.
 A sound (e.g. click or tone bursts) is presented to the ear via earphones or probe tips, and electrodes record the response as the nerve impulse travels from the cochlea (inner ear) through the auditory nerve to the brainstem.
 ABR is typically performed by an audiologist as part of a diagnostic evaluation.
 ABR test results are best interpreted by an audiologist to determine if further testing is needed.